Gene E. Sease: The Methodist merger

 In 1968, the Evangelical United Brethren (EUB) merged with the Methodists to create the United Methodist Church (UMC).

 University years

-In 1968, the family moved from Pennsylvania to Indianapolis, Indiana where Dr. Sease was named president of Indiana Central College in 1970.
+In 1968, the family moved from Pennsylvania to Indianapolis, Indiana, where Dr. Sease was named president of Indiana Central College in 1970.
 Dr. Sease was seen as a civic-minded educator who could use his political connections to reshape the image of the school.
 Gene helped the school expand towards Indianapolis, which resulted in a growth period that brought in more students as well as more diversity.
 With this inward city movement, he changed the name to University of Indianapolis in 1986.

+Under his leadership, UIndy experienced significant growth and transformation, including the construction of the Lilly Fitness Center, Krannert Memorial Library, Key Stadium, Zerfas Wing of Lilly Hall, and New Hall (renamed Ray & George Crowe Hall in 2012).
+He was also instrumental in leading the name change from Indiana Central College to Indiana Central University in 1975 and again from Indiana Central University to the University of Indianapolis in 1986.

 The administrative wing attached to Krannert Memorial Library was renamed the Sease Wing in honor of Dr. Gene Sease in 2001.

 The family business

 In 1988, Dr. Gene E. Sease started a public relations firm, Sease Gerig & Associates with his oldest son David and business partner Lou Gerig.
 Together, the three have continued to manage one of the oldest public relations firm in Indianapolis.